 Please Note: the CVD III panel uses a 1:100 dilution of sample, whereas our technical validation assays are performed in vitro using recombinant analytes .
 Technical validation data reported on the biomarker pages below, and in the data validation document for this panel are based on these in vitro assays.
 A multiplication factor of 100 should therefore be taken into consideration when comparing the addressable biological concentration to the in vitro validation data.
 (Sample dilution guidelines can be found in the User Manual.)

 An overview of how the 92 biomarker assays in the panel are classified according to Biological Process, Disease Area, Tissue Expression and Protein Class (based on widely used public-access bioinformatic databases, including Uniprot, Human Protein Atlas,Gene Ontology (GO) and DisGeNET) can be seen in the charts below.
 These charts areinteractive: click on a chart-bar or pie-segment to see the list of biomarkers in that classification.
 Each item in the list links to the detailed biomarker page with validation data.
 Please note that these classifications are intended for general guidance only and while correct at the time of publication, they are not updated in real-time and you are advised to always check the source databases in order to see the latest updates regarding the information for specific proteins.

 Biological ProcessDisease AreaTissue ExpressionProtein Class

-Note: Studies can be complemented with 92 additional established and exploratory CVD biomarkers using Proseek Multiplex CVD III.
-In this panel, assays are focused on high-abundance proteins.
+Note: Studies can be complemented with 92 additional established and exploratory CVD biomarkers using Proseek Multiplex CVD II.
+In this panel, assays are focused on low-abundance proteins.

 Overview: Dynamic ranges of the two CVD panels.